gelatodigital/web3-functions-demo-app/README.md

-# 🍦 Gelato Web3 Functions && 👷 Hardhat && React
+# Gelato Web3 Functions Demo App using Hardhat & React

 This  should help devs create web3 serverless functions easily, providing a hardhat instance, a basic react UI and the required infrastructure to get up and running.